 A short walk along the Tasman Coastal Trail from the beach at Fortescue Bay leads to Canoe Bay.
 Canoe Bay contains an old steel boat wreck and was, until the early 1970s, the site of a fish processing works.
 This walk is suitable for families.

 The Cape Hauy Track leads from Fortescue Bay, just near the boat ramp.
 The walk passes through a variety of heath and woodland to the magnificent views of steep cliffs and spectacular rock formations.

-The Tasman Trail (not to be confused with the Tasmanian Trail
+The Tasman Coastal Trail (not to be confused with the Tasmanian Trail

-) follows along the clifflines from the north of Fortescue Bay to Waterfall Bay.
+) follows along the clifflines from the north of Fortescue Bay to Waterfall Bay, or on to Tasman Arch (9+ hours).
 This walk will require a car shuffle.
 Walkers will need to be prepared by taking water, food and wet weather gear.